Miguel Ángel Ramírez: Charlotte FC

 On 7 July 2021, Ramírez was announced as the new head coach of American club Charlotte FC for the club's first season in Major League Soccer.
 After 14 league matches in charge, Ramirez was sacked on 31 May 2022.
 This came even though Charlotte FC was tied for eighth place in the Eastern Conference at the time, just short of playoff position.

 According to team captain Christian Fuchs, there were a number of "fractures" between the players and Ramírez.
 Fuchs told WBTV that when he tried to address problems with Ramírez, all too often "the door was shut and that didn't feel good."
 Fuchs added that Ramírez almost never did post-match analyses with the players, despite their youth.

 Sporting Gijón

 On 17 January 2023, Ramírez returned to his home country and was appointed in charge of Sporting de Gijón in Segunda División.
 He left the club on 15 June of the following year, after being knocked out by RCD Espanyol in the semifinals of the promotion play-offs.

 Al-Wakrah

 On 27 June 2024, Ramírez moved to Qatar Stars League side Al-Wakrah SC, signing a one-year contract with an option for extension.

 Zaragoza

 On 27 December 2024, Ramírez was announced as manager of Real Zaragoza in the second division.
 He was sacked the following 16 March, after a 4–1 loss to UD Almería.

+Malmö FF

+On 2 December 2025, Ramirez was announced as manager of Malmö FF after the sacking of the former manager, Henrik Rydström.
+On May 26 2026, Malmö announced that Ramirez had been sacked due to poor results during the spring season.
+This was following a 2-3 loss at home to newly-promoted team Västerås SK.